-• Baseline data collected and threat assessment completed by Dec 2016.
+Baseline data collected and threat assessment completed by Dec 2016.

-Status 2015-16 Minor issues
+Status 2016-17 Minor issues

 Three feral pests of most importance on the Reserve are cats, fallow deer and rabbits.
-TLC is working across all of our reserves to monitor and understand the population dynamics of feral pest species.

 A feral deer strategy is being developed in collaboration with other stakeholders on the Freycinet Peninsula - Parks and Wildlife Service, Bush Heritage Australia, conservation landholders - with a view to regional eradication.

-Feral cats are considered more difficult to deal with, and presently no effective eradication or even control techniques are known for regions without physical barriers (i.e. small islands).
+Feral cats are more difficult to deal with and presently no effective eradication are known for regions without physical barriers.
 This is particularly true for areas with a human population where cats are kept as pets.
 As such, the TLC's current strategy is to monitor cats using camera traps, and monitor control strategies and efforts from other stakeholders nationally and internationally to be in the best position to act when control techniques become more effective.

-Indicator Current status Trend

-Cat abundance 22 observations Unknown

-56% occupancy

-Rabbit abundance 38 observations Unknown

-33% of sites

-Deer abundance 3 records Unknown

-22% of sites
+Indicator Status 2014-15 Trend Cat abundance 22 observations Due to be reassessed in 2019 56% occupancy Rabbit abundance 38 observations 33% of sites Due to be reassessed in 2019 Deer abundance 3 records 22% of sites Due to be reassessed in 2019

-- Baseline data on deer, rabbit and cat abundance was collected in 2014-15.
-Deer are present in low numbers; cats and rabbits are present in moderate numbers. - Feral animal control (especially deer and cats) has been identified as a priority. - TLC has registered The Big Punchbowl Reserve as a potential Tasmanian release site for a new strain of rabbit calicivirus, through the Invasive Species CRC.
+- Baseline data on deer, rabbit and cat abundance was collected in 2014-15 showing deer are present in low numbers; cats and rabbits are present in moderate numbers.
+These species are due to be reassessed in 2019 - Feral animal control (especially deer and cats) has been identified as a high priority, however works have not begun as yet. - TLC is monitoring the rabbit population, with the potential to release a new strain of rabbit calicivirus in partnership with DPIPWE.